strategisthub/react-screening-test/README.md

 - Clicking on the "Most Upvoted" button should reorder and display the articles by the number of upvotes in descending order.
 - Clicking on the "Most Recent" button should reorder and display the articles by date in descending order.
 - You can assume that each article has a unique publish date and number of upvotes.

+## Note:
+You do not need to create a server for this, just create a data.json file and put dummy data to use in that file.

 # Unit Tests: